lynix28/web-selenium-example/README.md

 - Install `Maven`
 - Install `Java SE`
 - Clone this repository
+- Download the webdriver and save the file inside `webdriver` directory (you need to create the directory inside the root project)
 - Make sure the browsers are installed in the local machine. \
 This project support to run in `chrome | edge | firefox | safari`. \
 For Safari, you need to enable the webdriver by the following command `safaridriver --enable`.